tidbyt/pixlet/doc/fonts.md

 By [Robey Pointer](https://robey.lag.net/2010/01/23/tiny-monospace-font.html)

 A very tiny, monospace, bitmap font.
 It's a 4x6 font (3x5 usable pixels) that's great for packing in information on your display.
-If you're using all uppercase characters, you can set the height of the text widget equal to 5 to only occupy five pixels on your device!

 - Advance: 4
 - Height: 6